Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 ## During a Challenge

-Navigate to the designated monthly challenge folder and read the README file for complete instructions.
+### Monday Goals Check-In

+Post a challenge goal check-in on Mondays at 10 AM ET in the `#goals-and-wins` channel.

+### Async Check-Ins

+Post a thread once a week in the `#monthly-challenge` channel (or any other dedicated channel(s) for the challenge) to check members' progress and whether they need help.

-> [!TIP]
+> [!NOTE]
+> The README file for each challenge contains the day and time of check-ins and previous script templates.

-> Some challenges require daily check-in.
+Some challenges require daily check-in.
 You can automate it using the Slack bot.
 Learn more in the "[Setting Up a Slack Bot](./technical-guidelines.md/#setting-up-a-slack-bot)" section in the Technical Guidelines.

-### Monday Goals Check-In

-Post a challenge goal check-in on Mondays at 10 AM ET in the `#goals-and-wins` channel.

 ## Post Challenge